 For Apple users, the proprietary keys can be daunting at first, but they offer a host of great shortcuts to make your workday easier.
 There are the old standards, such as cut and paste, but you can take it so much further.

-Here are some Mac keyboard shortcuts that will improve your workflow.
+Here are Mac keyboard shortcuts that will improve your workflow.
+Hopefully these tips will make you a more productive user of your Apple machine at work.

 Command + Tab